 Things are changing fast – make sure to double-check what’s open before your trip.
 And be sure to follow all local guidelines to keep yourself and others safe!

 Also, we use affiliate links to keep our blog free and pay for the occasional pizza night.
 If you purchase through a link on our page, we might receive a small commission at no cost to you.

 Planning an Amazing Long Family Weekend in Santa Barbara

-Santa Barbara has been a favorite California family vacation destination for decades.
+Santa Barbara has long been a favorite California family vacation destination.
 The city is easy to explore with plenty of activities and attractions that are perfect for kids of all ages.
 There is endless fun to be had, and countless stories to be told.
 Make new memories of your own, while deepening your understanding of this fascinating region.

 Getting to Santa Barbara

-Located about 5 hours south of San Francisco, 2 hours north of Los Angeles, and 4 hours north of San Diego, most people arrive to Santa Barbara by an easy drive on 101.
+Located about 5 hours south of San Francisco, 2 hours north of Los Angeles, and 4 hours north of San Diego, most people arrive in Santa Barbara by an easy drive on 101.

 Those looking to leave their cars behind can also choose to get to Santa Barbara by the Coast Starlight Amtrak Train that connects Seattle and Los Angeles.
 Santa Barbara Station is located right off State Street in the middle of downtown.

 This accessibility makes it a perfect long weekend escape from some of California’s most populous cities.